vertigo6622/obsidian-keykeeper/SECURITY.md

 ## security features

-this application contains various security measures to keep data protected and safe. however, nothing is impenetrable. here is a list of security features:
+this application contains various security measures to keep data protected and safe. however, nothing is impenetrable. here are some of these features:

 * extensive input validation
 * rate limiting and regex throughout the application